progenetix/progenetix-web/docs/publication-collection.md

 * publications with tumor data obtained from animal models (i.e. not measuring a human genome)
 * articles which report germline analyses - e.g. **GWAS** studies of individuals with a risk for - or manifestation of - a malignancy are **not** included

----

-[^1]: Whole-genome screening techniques:
+[^1]:
-    * cCGH: chromosomal Comparative Genomic Hybridization
-    * aCGH: genomic arrays (including single color oligonucleotide, SNP, and large-insert clone arrays)
-    * WES: Whole Exome Sequencing
+    Whole-genome screening techniques: **cCGH** chromosomal Comparative Genomic Hybridization; **aCGH** genomic arrays (including single color oligonucleotide, SNP, and large-insert clone arrays); **WES** Whole Exome Sequencing; **WGS** Whole Genome Sequencing

-    * WGS: Whole Genome Sequencing
+[^2]:

-[^2]: In principle, methylation arrays could be considered as "genome screening experiments", since one may extract e.g. CNV profiles from some platforms/experiments.
+    In principle, methylation arrays could be considered as "genome screening experiments", since one may extract e.g. CNV profiles from some platforms/experiments.
 However, at this time we do not consider them as "compatible" platforms.